d-bl/MAE-gf/docs/tricks.md

 <img alt="colours" align="right" src="https://maetempels.github.io/MAE-gf/images_wt/gf-kleurtjes.png">
 <br>
 <ul>
 <li>Cross only.
-In working scheme's coloured <font style="color:grey; background-color:white;">grey</font>.</li>
+In working scheme's coloured <span class="b-grey">grey</span>.</li>
 <li>Half stitch = (twist if not already done), cross, twist.
-Coloured <font style="color:lime; background-color:white;">green</font>.</li>
+Coloured <span class="b-gree">green</span>.</li>
 <li>Cloth stitch = cross, twist, cross.
-Coloured <font style="color:purple; background-color:white;">purple</font>.</li>
+Coloured <span class="purp">purple</span>.</li>
 <li>Whole stitch & twist = (twist if not already done), cross, twist, cross, twist.
-Coloured <font style="color:red; background-color:white;">red</font>.</li>
+Coloured <span class="red">red</span>.</li>
 <li>Plaits = (twist,) cross, twist, cross, twist, cross, twist, cross (, twist), ....
-Coloured <font style="color:blue; background-color:white;">blue</font>.</li>
+Coloured <span class="blue">blue</span>.</li>
 </ul></p>
 <p>
-Sometimes, onorthodox stitches are used, like <font style="background-color:oldlace;">cross only</font> or <font style="background-color:oldlace;">crcllcrc</font>, as in the
+Sometimes, onorthodox stitches are used, like <span class="stch">cross only</span> or <span class="stch">crcllcrc</span>, as in the
 <a href="https://github.com/MAETempels/MAE-gf/wiki/Marian's-patterns#sunny-stitch"><i>Sunny Stitch</i></a>.
 </p>
 <p>
 Groundforge has rules as to which stitch-code gets what colour, according to the slightly adapted Belgian colour code.
-In this website, the pair-diagrams will not always show the Belgian colour code, due to the following, illustrated with an example. <br>
+In this website, the pair-diagrams will not always show the Belgian colour code, due to the following, illustrated with an example.<br>

 <img alt="example" align="right" src="https://maetempels.github.io/MAE-gf/images_wt/gf-tctct.png">
 Suppose, we wish to work on the example on the right.
 The whole stitch & twist in the middle can be specified several ways.
-We prefer to use <font style="background-color:oldlace;">ctc B1=tctct</font>, see
+We prefer to use <span class="stch">ctc B1=tctct</span>, see
 <a href="https://d-bl.github.io/GroundForge/index.html?m=88%2011%3Bbricks%3B16%3B16%3B0%3B0&s1=ctc%20B1%3Dtctct">here</a>.
 However, doing so, Groundforge colours this stitch in black in the pair-diagram.
-If we wish to see a red stitch, we have to use <font style="background-color:oldlace;">ctc A1=ctcr A2=ctcr B1=ctct</font>, see
+If we wish to see a red stitch, we have to use <span class="stch">ctc A1=ctcr A2=ctcr B1=ctct</span>, see
 <a href="https://d-bl.github.io/GroundForge/index.html?m=88%2011%3Bbricks%3B16%3B16%3B0%3B0&s1=ctc%20B1%3Dctct%20A2%3Dctcr%20A1%3Dctcr">here</a>.
 </p>
 <p>
 Groundforge accepts only stitch-instructions with at least one cross.
-The instruction <font style="background-color:oldlace;">A1=t</font> will be translated into <font style="background-color:oldlace;">A1=ct</font>. </p>
+The instruction <span class="elem">A1=t</span> will be translated into <span class="elem">A1=ct</span>. </p>
 <p>
-We have tried <font style="background-color:oldlace;">ctctclllllctctc</font> as a substitute for picots.
+We have tried <span class="stch">ctctclllllctctc</span> as a substitute for picots.
 Groundforge needs some time to generate this, and the result is not as expected.
 </p>

 <h3 id="trck-tile">Tiling</h3>
 <p>
-Most examples use the <font style="background-color:linen;">brick</font> parameter setting, drawn as a blue rectangle when shown, since it's less ID's to specify.
-Some scheme's do not have a working brick diagram, so, of course, a <font style="background-color:linen;">checkers</font> parameter is used, drawn as a red rectangle when shown. <br>
+Most examples use the <span class="elem">brick</span> parameter setting, drawn as a blue rectangle when shown, since it's less ID's to specify.
+Some scheme's do not have a working brick diagram, so, of course, a <span class="elem">checkers</span> parameter is used, drawn as a red rectangle when shown. <br>

-Please note, that the ID's needed for the stitches shift somehow. <font style="background-color:linen;">A1</font> is not in the upperleft corner of the shown units in the examples.
+Please note, that the ID's needed for the stitches shift somehow. <span class="elem">A1</span> is not in the upperleft corner of the shown units in the examples.
 </p>

 <h3 id="trck-foot">Footsides</h3>